Gao Mobo: The Cultural Revolution as a "Haojie (Holocaust)" debate

-The world’s biggest source and propagator of the Haojie discourse is undoubtedly the Chinese government itself.
-The post Mao government and its propaganda bodies have been depicting the Cultural Revolution to the world as a ten-year period of calamities and near disintegration of the country’s economy.
-Gao writes that when the post-Mao authorities set out to abandon the revolutionary aspirations of the Chinese revolution, they had to find a way to do so without jettisoning the entirety of China’s revolutionary legacy- many parts of which serve to legitimate the CCP’s enduring power.
+The world's biggest source and propagator of the Haojie discourse is undoubtedly the Chinese government itself.
+The post Mao government and its propaganda bodies have been depicting the Cultural Revolution to the world as a ten-year period of calamities and near disintegration of the country's economy.
+Gao writes that when the post-Mao authorities set out to abandon the revolutionary aspirations of the Chinese Communist Revolution, they had to find a way to do so without jettisoning the entirety of China's revolutionary legacy- many parts of which serve to legitimate the CCP's enduring power.
 The way Chinese authorities solved with problem was by making the tenuous argument that the Cultural Revolution period represents an aberration and was fundamentally misguided.
-The majority of China’s elite intellectuals have been uncritically echoing the official government position on the history of the Cultural Revolution.
+The majority of China's elite intellectuals have been uncritically echoing the official government position on the history of the Cultural Revolution.

-This narration of the history of the Cultural Revolution was transmitted from Chinese authorities and elite intellectuals among the West’s non-academic community.
-Once the “Holocaust” meaning of Haojie was accepted it became difficult to offer an alternative or contradictory interpretation of the Cultural Revolution without being accused of something akin to Holocaust denial.
+This narration of the history of the Cultural Revolution was transmitted from Chinese authorities and elite intellectuals among the West's non-academic community.
+Once the "Holocaust" meaning of Haojie was accepted it became difficult to offer an alternative or contradictory interpretation of the Cultural Revolution without being accused of something akin to Holocaust denial.
 Both the current Chinese government and western liberal intellectuals follow a similar line and interpretation of Mao and the Cultural Revolution.
 Albeit for different reasons.
 The politically correct view of the Cultural Revolution amongst both these sources is to regard the event as a totalizing disaster and that Mao was a madman.

-Gao is careful to point out that many people did indeed suffer and die over the course of the Cultural Revolution’s ten-year period, 1966-1976.
+Gao is careful to point out that many people did indeed suffer and die over the course of the Cultural Revolution's ten-year period, 1966-1976.
 There were suicides, deaths from the factional infighting, there were cases of torture.
 Many lives were absolutely shortened as a result of the Cultural Revolution.
 Gao himself was put under house arrest and subject to struggle sessions.
 He understands denunciations of the Cultural Revolution by those who suffered during the event as understandable and a way to heal emotional trauma.
 However, the official state project of simplifying everything that happened during the Cultural Revolution as shi nian haojie is something else completely.

 Gao offers a precise example of this.
 A prominent Chinese language e-journal huaxia enzhai featured a partial list of famous people who died during the years 1966-1976.
 The article claims that all of the listed people died as a consequence of persecution during the Cultural Revolution.
 However, for many names on this list there is no evidence that they were at all persecuted.
 It reflects that the premise of ten years of Cultural Revolution as catastrophe is deeply embedded in the Chinese new media as well.